-At the Annual Meeting, stockholders will be asked to approve an amendment and restatement of the Western Digital Corporation Amended and Restated 2004 Performance Incentive Plan (the "2004 Performance Incentive Plan"), which was adopted, subject to stockholder approval, by the Board of Directors on August 12, 2009.
+At the Annual Meeting, stockholders will be asked to approve an amendment and restatement of the Western Digital Corporation Amended and Restated 2004 Performance Incentive Plan (the "2004 Performance Incentive Plan"), which was adopted, subject to stockholder approval, by the Board of Directors on August 7, 2012.
 The amendment and restatement of the 2004 Performance Incentive Plan reflects, among other things, the following amendments, which are subject to stockholder approval of this proposal:

-- Increase in Aggregate Share Limit.
-The amended and restated version of the 2004 Performance Incentive Plan authorizes an increase in the number of shares of common stock available for award grants under the plan by an additional 14,500,000 shares. - Extension of Performance-Based Award Feature.
+- Ÿ Increase in Aggregate Share Limit.
+The amended and restated version of the 2004 Performance Incentive Plan authorizes an increase in the number of shares of common stock available for award grants under the plan by an additional 11,500,000 shares.
+In addition, when our Non-Employee Directors Stock-For-Fees Plan (the "Stock-For-Fees Plan") expires in accordance with its terms on December 31, 2012, the number of shares of our common stock remaining available for issuance (and not covered by prior stock elections or awards) under the Stock-For-Fees Plan will become available for new award grants under the 2004 Performance Incentive Plan.
+As of September 17, 2012, a total of 150,218 shares of our common stock were available for issuance (and not covered by prior stock elections or awards) under the Stock-For-Fees Plan. - Y Increase in Full-Value Award Share Counting Provision.
+Shares issued in respect of any "full-value award" granted under the 2004 Performance Incentive Plan currently count against the share limit described above as 1.35 shares for every one share actually issued in connection with the award.
+The amended and restated version of the 2004 Performance Incentive Plan increases this ratio for full-value awards to 1.72 shares for every one share actually issued in connection with the award. - Ÿ Extension of Performance-Based Award Feature.
 One element of the 2004 Performance Incentive Plan is the flexibility to grant certain performance-based awards designed to satisfy the requirements for deductibility of compensation under Section 162(m) of the Code ("Section 162(m)).
 These awards are referred to as "Performance-Based Awards" and are in addition to other awards, such as stock options and stock appreciation rights, expressly authorized under the 2004 Performance Incentive Plan which may also qualify as performance-based compensation for Section 162(m) purposes.
-If stockholders approve the amendment and restatement of the 2004 Performance Incentive Plan, the Performance-Based Award feature of the 2004 Performance Incentive Plan will be renewed and extended through the first annual meeting of our stockholders that occurs in 2014 (subject to earlier termination of the plan on the expiration date), and the performance criteria listed below and in Section 5.2.2 of the 2004 Performance Incentive Plan will be approved for use in connection with Performance-Based Awards granted under the plan.
-(See "Summary Description of the 2004 Performance Incentive Plan (As Proposed to be Amended and Restated) Performance-Based Awards" below.)
+If stockholders approve the amendment and restatement of the 2004 Performance Incentive Plan, the Performance-Based Award feature of the 2004 Performance Incentive Plan will be renewed and extended through the first annual meeting of our stockholders that occurs in 2017 (subject to earlier termination of the plan on the expiration date), and the performance criteria listed below and in Section 5.2.2 of the 2004 Performance Incentive Plan will be approved for use in connection with Performance-Based Awards granted under the plan.
+(See "Summary Description of the 2004 Performance Incentive Plan (As Proposed to be Amended and Restated) Performance-Based Awards" below.) - Ÿ Extension of Plan Expiration Date.
+Currently, the authority to grant new awards under the 2004 Performance Incentive Plan will expire on September 20, 2014.
+The amended and restated version of the 2004 Performance Incentive Plan extends the expiration date of the plan until August 6, 2022.